In The Climb–as occasionally in life–friendship can be an uphill struggle at the best of times. So how about the worst?

 The story takes place over a number of years but dips in and out, much like the aforementioned Her Smell or Danny Boyle’s Steve Jobs.
 We first meet Marissa during a Christmas party in Kyle’s family home.
 We will also witness a fateful New Year’s Eve, a bachelor party, and a wedding.
 The film is at its best when it simply allows Mike, Kyle and Marissa to spar–lovingly or otherwise–with each other on these heightened, life-defining occasions.
 Indeed, like any decent mountainous ascent, it is less about reaching the peak and taking a selfie then it is about the ride.

-The Climb premiered at Cannes Film Festival and opens on March 20, 2020.
+The Climb premiered at Cannes Film Festival.